Did you know the third week of every March is Fix a Leak Week?

 Yep, that’s right!
 The Environmental Protection Agency founded the campaign as a way to remind Americans to check their properties for common water leaks.

-Not only are these leaks bad for the environment—California, Texas and several other states, have weathered serious droughts over the past decade—but they’re also bad for your pocketbook.
+Not only are these leaks bad for the environment - California, Texas and several other states, have weathered serious droughts over the past decade - but they’re also bad for your wallet.
 Leaks account for more than 1 trillion gallons of water wasted per year.
-We’ve seen savings of up to 40 percent on multi-family building utilities after fixing leaks and employing specific water conservation methods!
+We’ve seen savings of up to 75% on multi-family building utilities after fixing leaks and employing specific water conservation methods!

 What’s With All The Leaks?

 Worn toilet flappers, dripping faucets, and leaky valves are all small mechanisms that can easily go unseen or unreported by residents.
-If an estimated 10 percent of U.S. households remain unaware of conspicuous leaks that waste more than 90 gallons of water per day (according to the EPA), just imagine how much water you could be losing in a multi-family building.
+If an estimated 10% of U.S. households remain unaware of conspicuous leaks that waste more than 90 gallons of water per day (according to the EPA), just imagine how much water you could be losing in a multi-family building!

 Factor in all those “hidden leaks” and you might as well be flushing dollar bills down the drain (it would be a lot more entertaining).
 So, how does a landlord go about detecting leaks and conserving water usage?

 Besides having to call a plumber for help - there’s the DIY-Method and the DFY Method (Done For You).
 Here we’ll outline the merits of both:

 DIY Water Management